Payum/Payum/README.md

 echo "Hmm.
 We are not.
 Let's check other possible statuses!";
 ```

-## Want to store payments somewhere?
+## Want to persist payments somewhere?

 There are two storage supported out of the box. [doctrine2](https://github.com/Payum/Payum/blob/master/src/Payum/Bridge/Doctrine/Storage/DoctrineStorage.php)([offsite](http://www.doctrine-project.org/)) and [filesystem](https://github.com/Payum/Payum/blob/master/src/Payum/Storage/FilesystemStorage.php).
 The filesystem storage is easy to setup, does not have any requirements.
 It is expected to be used more in tests.